 Training And Background

 Graduate of Central Florida School of Massage Therapy, Monica entered into the massage therapy field after a successful 10 year teaching career and after serving 8 years in the United States Army.
 Offering special family pricing, Monica encourages parents to bring children in for treatment.
 They need it too!
 Monica is motivated to maintain high credentials and committed to provide the best in massage therapy and its various modalities for Central Florida.

-Monica is a Licensed Massage Therapist in the state of Florida and a Certified Craniosacral Therapist.
-She holds certification in Craniosacral Therapy, Manual Lymphatic Drainage, and as an Infant Massage Teacher offering Parent Training in massage techniques most beneficial for infants.
+Monica is a Licensed Massage Therapist in the state of Florida.
+She holds certification in Manual Lymphatic Drainage and as an Infant Massage Teacher offering Parent Training in massage techniques most beneficial for infants.
 Monica is member of the International Alliance of Health Practitioners and the Florida State Massage Therapy Association as well as a past member of their Sports Massage Team.
-She offers adult and pediatric therapeutic massage, craniosacral therapy, manual lymphatic drainage, water therapy, kinesiotaping, ionic detox foot baths, and ear candling to her clients.
+She offers adult and pediatric therapeutic massage, manual lymphatic drainage, water therapy, kinesiotaping, ionic detox foot baths, and ear candling to her clients.
 She incorporates Myofascial Release, Trigger Point Therapy, Swedish Massage, visceral manipulation, and essential oil into massages based on client need.